seanjib/Assignment-1/README.md

 *Please let me know if you see any errors in these problem descriptions or in the expected outputs.
 Thanks!*

 1. Declare a variable called `greeting` and assigns a value of `Hello, World!` to that variable.
 Then print the value of this variable.
+(For demonstration purposes, a script called `1.R` has been stored in this repository.)

 2. Declare a variable that stores an *integer* value of `2` and another variable that stores a *numeric* value of `3.0`.
 Then print the following: